Categories

 I came across Jason Warland online – reached out to him – and so when travelling back from a conference in Wales arranged to drop in and see him.
 He works in the gardens at Ruskin Mill outside Stroud as a therapist helping young people.
 He’s astonishingly knowledgable about the history of Steiner’s thought, and also on the topic of growing – entirely self-educated as far as I’m aware.

 Jason is something of a superstar in his own right, as he contributes a column on Biodynamics to one of Rick Rubin’s channels.
-I didn’t know this before we met in person, and it was funny when Jason told me, because I suspect I was the first person he’d ever mentioned it to who knew who Rick Rubin was.
+I didn’t know this before we met in person, and it was funny when Jason told me, because I suspect I was the first person he’d ever mentioned it to who knew who the world-famous record producer Rick Rubin was.

 It was a beautiful evening on Sunday July 7th and we walked up a narrow valley past vegetable gardens, fish ponds, flowforms, past a wood and a pottery workshop.
 Then we turned left up a steep hill through Park Wood to Gables Farm.
 This is the main growing centre with whole fields, the characteristic attendant livestock, poly tunnels, and composting site.